fanglingsu/vimb/man.md

 : You can specify a comma separated list of event names.
 No white space can be used in this list.
 : Events:
-: - `LoadStarted` Fired if a new page is going to opened.
-No data has been
+: - `LoadStarting` Fired before a new page is going to be opened.
+No data has
+    been sent or received yet, the load may still fail for transport issues.
-	received yet, the load may still fail for transport issues.
+  - `LoadStarted` Fired if a new page is going to opened.
+No data has been received yet, the load may still fail for transport issues.
 Out of this reason this event has no associated URL to match.
   - `LoadCommitted` Fired if first data chunk has arrived, meaning that the